petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 1. Under Action Behavior, select *Link* as the Type.

-1. Specify the URL to which the user should be taken.
+1. Specify the URL.

 !!! note
-    When you set a URL in a link action, the Data Set component automatically adds `redirect` and `backURL` parameters, with the `backURL` parameter set to the URL of the page where the Data Set is located.
+    When you set a URL in a link action, the Data Set component automatically adds `redirect` and `backURL` parameters, with the `backURL` parameter set to the URL of the Data Set's page.
 If you can't navigate back to the Data Set from the destination page, ensure that the destination page handles the parameters correctly.

 1. (Optional) Enter a *Headless Action Key*.
 With the Action key, administrators can associate an action to a headless endpoint (e.g. GET, POST, and DELETE).